3 Alternatives You Can Use When You Don’t Have Parchment Paper

 For you who are lazy to put on a baking sheet if you make cookies, whether it's baking cookies, bread, just anything that needs to be shaken with a pedestal first, or that makes your hands sticky, Silpat is a tool that is perfect for you.

 As the name implies Silpat, a silicone baking mat, Silpat is shaped like baking paper with a slippery surface like plastic.
-You can buy sheets or rolls and then cut according to the size of the baking pan you are using.
+You can buy these silicone mats, sheets or rolls and then cut according to the size of the baking pan you are using.
 But no need to bother, this Silpat does not have to be cut out every time you want to use.
+It’s a convenient alternative to use when you don’t have a piece of parchment for your cake pans.

 Simply measure and cut to size for one pan and you can use it repeatedly.
 Silpat is available in various sizes, some are thick and thin, and there are several colors to choose from.
 Not only that, but there are also cheap and expensive prices.
 You can choose according to your needs.

-Like parchment paper, these baking mats help to keep your baking sheets clean, so you don't have to wash them after every use.
+Like parchment paper, these baking mats help to keep your baking dish clean, so you don't have to wash them after every use.

 How do you bake without parchment paper?